PowerDNS/pdns/docs/manpages/pdnsutil.1.rst

 autoprimary add *IP* *NAMESERVER* [*ACCOUNT*]

-    Add a autoprimary entry into the backend.
+    Add an autoprimary entry into the backend.
 This enables receiving zone updates from other servers.

 autoprimary list